Textualize/textual/docs/introduction.md

 ## Reactive attributes

-A reoccurring theme in Textual is that you rarely need to explicitly update a widget.
+A recurring theme in Textual is that you rarely need to explicitly update a widget.
 It is possible: you can call [`refresh()`][textual.widget.Widget.refresh] to display new data.
 However, Textual prefers to do this automatically via _reactive_ attributes.

 You can declare a reactive attribute with `textual.reactive.Reactive`.
 Let's use this feature to create a timer that displays elapsed time and keeps it updated.